NicholasMurray/nicholasmurray.github.io/_posts/2015-8-4-debugging-phantomjs-tests-in-a-browser.md

 ---
 layout: post
-title: How to debug phantomjs tests in a browser
+title: How to debug phantomjs tests in another browser
 ---